Barbek/shai-hulud-check/README.md

 Log files

 The default is `shai-hulud-log.log` if the parameter `-l` or `--log` is passed in.
-A filename can be provided to with the logging parameter.
+A filename can be provided with the logging parameter.
 Or use the `LOG_FILE` environment variable.

 ```bash